 Fritzi, over at MoviesSilently, is hosting this blogathon all about swashbucklers.
 Be sure to visit her site to read all the other entries, I can’t wait to read them myself.

 When you think of pirates, I will bet most of you will instantly think of athletic, rugged men, who are skilled sword fighters, and who speak in a somewhat similar fashion to Long John Silver (as played by Robert Newton.)
 Am I right?
 I will bet hardly any of you ever think of women pirates.

-In 1951, Jacques Tourneur directed Anne Of The Indies; this exciting pirate story sees Jean Peters (step aside Tyrone Power and Basil Rathbone) proving that women could have adventures, command ships and buckle their swash too.
-Peters is one of my favourite classic era actresses and she is someone who I think should have become a far greater star than she did become.
+In 1951, Jacques Tourneur directed Anne Of The Indies.
+This exciting pirate story sees Jean Peters (step aside Tyrone Power and Basil Rathbone) proving that women could have adventures, command ships and buckle their swash too.
+Jean is one of my favourite classic era actresses and she is someone who I think should have become a far greater star than she did become.
+She is brilliant here.